eladtpro/azure-container-apps-jobs-keda-storage/README.md

 ## create Application - App Registration
-> Note: The following command creates an app registration with the name containerapps-jobs-github.
+> **Note**: The following command creates an app registration with the name containerapps-jobs-github.
 The command also assigns the Contributor role to the app registration on the specified resource group.
 Replace the value of the --scopes parameter with the resource group where you want to create the entity.
 > the permissions are scoped to the resource group level.
 The app registration has the Contributor role on the specified resource group.
 The command also creates a service principal and assigns the Contributor role to the service principal on the specified resource group.
 > Push image to Azure Container Registry, Deploy Container App Job to Azure Container Apps.